How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 - Placements: Meta recommends automatic placements, especially if you're running Advantage+ campaigns.
 That setting allows your catalog ads to appear across Facebook, Instagram, Messenger, and the Meta Audience Network.

-Next, at the ad level, you’ll configure how the creative is pulled from your catalog and which product set in particular.
-This is where you also preview what your ads look like.
+Next, at the ad level, you’ll configure how the creative is pulled from your catalog and which product set it's pulled from.

 Facebook will dynamically swap in different products based on your audience, so you want to ensure formatting, text length, and visuals all look right across different SKUs.